Single-Frequency Self-Alignment RF Resonant Beam for Information and Power Transfer: Introduction

 Resonance mechanisms exhibit the characteristics of high-efficiency power and information transfer, where two objects exchange energy, as the resonant field is formed by the superposition of in-phase waves, canceling out other phases \cite{aokiObservationStrongCoupling2006}.
 The mechanisms are applicable across various physical systems, such as acoustic, EM, astronomic, and nuclear.
 Specifically, in the low or medium-frequency bands, the magnetically coupled resonance WPT (MCR-WPT) system \cite{kurs2007wireless, sample2010analysis} establishes resonant coupling between the transmitter and receiver, resulting in improved power transfer and extended transmission distance.
 In the lightwave band, lasers \cite{hodgson1997optical} exploit resonance to improve transmission efficiency over natural light sources.
 Significantly, the optical resonant beam charging (RBC) system \cite{liuChargingSmartphoneAir2022} further establishes a long-range and self-alignment WPT system, transferring over $5$-W optical power across a $2$-m distance with negligible diffraction loss.
 This optical RBC system also finds applications in communication \cite{xiongRetroReflective2021} and positioning \cite{liuSimultaneousLocalization2023}.
 However, due to the large sizes of resonance coils in MCR-WPT \cite{rong2021critical} and the low electro-optic and photoelectric conversion efficiency in optical systems, the applications in IoT are limited.
 In the RF band, masers are microwave generators based on stimulated radiation and resonance \cite{GordonTheMaser1955, OxborrowRoommaser2012}.
 However, masers' integrated resonant metal cavity limits the application as long-range systems.

-To address these limitations and enhance high-efficiency transmission within the RF band, we propose the RF-based resonant beam system (RF-RBS).
+To address these limitations and enhance high-efficiency transmission within the RF band in the near field, we propose the RF-based resonant beam system (RF-RBS).
 This system integrates RAAs and the resonance mechanism to facilitate self-alignment and achieve high-efficiency transmission for wireless power and information transfer.
 Figure~\ref{fig: Room scene} illustrates a smart home scenario where the RF-RBS is applied, where the base station (BS) is mounted on the ceiling, allowing IoT and mobile devices to be wirelessly charged and communicate simultaneously.
 The RF-RBS enhances power transfer efficiency and communication reliability while improving radiation safety and reducing EM interference, contributing to the advancement of IoT technologies.
-Based on this conceptual framework, a simultaneous wireless information and power transfer (SWIPT) system is proposed with a focus on the design and performance analysis of a double-frequency communication scheme \cite{Xia2024Millimeterwave}.
+Based on this conceptual framework, a simultaneous wireless information and power transfer (SWIPT) system is proposed with a focus on the design and performance analysis of a dual-frequency communication scheme \cite{Xia2024Millimeterwave}.
 However, the mechanism for achieving self-alignment and enhancing efficiency in RF-RBS remains unclear, and an analytical model for evaluating system performance under the three-dimensional (3D) movement of the mobile target (MT) is lacking.
-Thus, this work provides a detailed system design and develops models to elucidate the underlying mechanisms and analyze the performance of RF-RBS especially in terms of efficiency and mobility.
-Additionally, simulations incorporating the characteristics of practical components are conducted to validate the feasibility of the proposed RF-RBS approach.
+Additionally, a single-frequency design is preferred over the dual-frequency design for resonance establishment, as it reduces antenna configuration and hardware complexity.
+Thus, this work provides a detailed system design and develops models to elucidate the underlying mechanisms and analyze the performance of RF-RBS operating in a single frequency, particularly in terms of efficiency and mobility.
+Simulations incorporating the characteristics of practical components are conducted to validate the feasibility of the proposed RF-RBS approach.